AlixH/pws/README.md

 In this document, you will find:
 - Student names
-- How to run the projet
+- How to run the projet and tests
 - How to use implemented features